IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 Now you have reviewed the application, next you use Transformation Advisor to analyze this application to see if it is good candidate to be moved to the cloud.

-## Analyze Your Environment With Transformation Advisor
+<a name="collector"></a>
+## Upload Data Using the Data Collector

+Transformation Advisor provides an automated data collector which will scan your application environment and upload its findings to the TA user interface.

 ### Access Transformation Advisor